MichelMoriniaux/BigPowerBox/Hardware/PCB/README.md

 - Output stages
   - uses the 12V plane
   - 6 Infineon BTS7008-2EPA 2 channel high switches
-    - 4 for switch ports ( 8 ports ) enable pins trhough port expander MCP23017
+    - 4 for switch ports ( 8 ports ) enable pins through port expander MCP23017
     - 2 for PWM control ( 4 ports ) enable pins directly driven by microcontroller digital PWM pins
     - diagnostic pin for Current sensing feeding a multiplexed ADC pin on the microcontroller
-  - 2 10A Ammeters for always on ports feeding a multiplexed ADC pin on the microcontroller
+  - 2 10A Ammeters for always-on ports feeding a multiplexed ADC pin on the microcontroller
   - 5V/1A voltage regulator for VCC
   - DB125 screw terminals
 - Control